diowa/diowa.github.com/_posts/2016-02-26-using-rgeo-with-geos-on-heroku.md

 Add this file to git and make sure it ends with a newline.

-### 4. Deploy and check
+### 4. Deploy

 Deploy to Heroku.
+Please note that if you have already installed rgeo, you need to recompile the gem.

+Check the deploy log:

+{% highlight bash %}
+# bad
+remote:        Using rgeo 0.5.3

+# good
+remote:        Installing rgeo 0.5.3 with native extensions
+{% endhighlight %}

+You can force recompiling in two ways:

+1. Downgrade to a previous version of rgeo (0.5.1), deploy, rollback, deploy again;
+2. Using the [heroku repo](https://github.com/heroku/heroku-repo) plugin, running `heroku repo:purge_cache -a appname` and deploying again (recommended).

+### 5. Check

 You can check that everything is working by running `heroku run console`:

 {% highlight ruby %}
 > RGeo::Geos.supported?
 => true
 {% endhighlight %}

-This guide could also be applied to PROJ4.
+Please note that you need to recompile the gem with the This guide could also be applied to PROJ4.
 Take a look at our [rgeo-prep buildpack](https://github.com/diowa/heroku-buildpack-rgeo-prep) if you need both libraries.